When Grandmothers Step In: Grandchild Care and Labor Supply Dynamics (Job Market Paper)

 How do Retirement Plan Mandates Affect Labor Supply: Evidence from Microdata (with Adam Bloomfield and Melanie Wallskog)

 Abstract: A growing number of states have implemented “auto-IRA” policies, in which firms must either offer an employer-sponsored retirement plan (ESRP) or enroll their employees in state-facilitated Individual Retirement Accounts (IRAs), to increase workers' retirement savings.
 We evaluate the labor market implications of these policies using administrative data and the staggered implementation of these policies.
 For firms not already offering ESRPs beforehand, the introduction of auto-IRA policies generates substantial employment growth, consistent with workers valuing new employer-mediated benefits.
-This employment growth arises through the retention/hiring of higher-paid workers.
+This employment growth arises through the retention and hiring of higher-paid workers.

 Understanding the Role of Long-term Economic Distress in the Growing Educational Gaps in U.S. Life Expectancy